 While the pinch of health inflation is felt across the entire healthcare ecosystem, for the end users it is more visible in private hospital admission rate in India.
 The difference in public vs private healthcare in India is stark.
 A treatment which would lie in thousands in the former would increase to lakhs in the latter.

-Today, we are going to look into the difference in the cost of hospitalization in India from the look of private vs. public healthcare.
+Today, we are going to look into the difference in the hospitalization costs in India from the look of private vs. public healthcare.
 But before we dive into the state of the comparison, let us investigate the reason behind the cost difference.

 Why is healthcare so expensive in India in private hospitals?

 Public hospitals in India are known to operate on low manpower and technological support and long waiting lines.
 While the pandemic brought the sorry state of the public hospitalization system on the surface, even in the non-pandemic times, the reach of public sector was extremely limited and patients – in both rural and urban cities depended on the public health providers.
-This grim picture is despite the fact that the average hospitalization cost between public vs private hospitals in India bends towards private care.
+This grim picture is despite the fact that the average hospitalization costs in India between public vs private hospitals bends towards private care.

 The inefficiency in public healthcare is one of the key reasons why the private hospitalization cost has come to a rise.